jadhxo/ChatNet/README.md

 # ChatNet
- ChatNet develops a chat application using TCP/IP to enable reliable message exchange between two machines.
+ChatNet is a chat application using TCP/IP to enable reliable message exchange between two machines.
 It handles packet loss, avoids duplicates, and ensures message ordering using TCP-like retransmission.
 The app also supports simultaneous text and file transfer, with synchronization for reconnecting peers.
 This application runs a simple peer-to-peer connection between two servers.
 ----------------------------------------------------------------------------